EDI hosted four workshops at the ESIP Summer Meeting, July 25-28 2017, Bloomington, IN:

-1. “Create EML Using R and Share the Script via the Information Management Code Repository”
+1. “Create EML Using R and Share on GitHub”

-In this session, we will demonstrate how to use the R Package for EML generation (https://cran.r-project.org/web/packages/EML/index.html).
-EDI data managers have been using this package extensively and have developed a set of wrapper functions to make it more user friendly (https://github.com/EDIorg/EMLtools).
-Participants will learn how to use github from within R Studio and can eventually share their R scripts via the Information Management Code library.
-Everyone is encouraged to bring laptops and follow along.
+In this session, we demonstrated how to use the R Package for EML generation (https://cran.r-project.org/web/packages/EML/index.html).
+EDI data managers have been using this package extensively and have developed a set of wrapper functions to make it more user friendly (https://github.com/EDIorg/EMLassemblyline).
+Participants learned how to use GitHub from within R Studio and how to share their R scripts on GitHub.
+You are encouraged to follow along on your computer.
 R Studio needs to be installed and a basic level of R experience is expected.